• Skip to main content

 Onion powder makes a great addition to mashed potatoes for extra flavor without chunks of onion.

-How long are leftover mashed potatoes good for?
+How long are mashed potatoes good for?

 Mashed potatoes stored in the fridge inside an airtight container will keep for about 3 to 5 days.